AN ONLINE CONTEMPORARY/CLASSICAL MUSIC SERIES THAT MIXES

-Holland's music has been performed most recently at The Yamaha Piano Salon in New York City, IBM (Yorktown), Jordan Hall at New England Conservatory, Brown Hall (NEC), Pickman Hall at Longy School of Music, AVID Technologies, and the new Pozen Center in Boston.
-He has produced a number of recordings, and has published musical scores for most solo instruments (with and without electronic enhancement), chamber music, orchestra, concertos, opera.
-For a number of years Holland has produced a music program in Boston, New Music at the Pozen Center, that mixes contemporary and electronic music with innovative performative features.
+Holland's music has been performed largely in Boston and New York.
+He has produced a number of recordings, and has published musical scores for most solo instruments (with and without digital modification), chamber music, music for orchestra, concertos, operas.
+For a number of years Holland has produced a ‘live’ music program in Boston, New Music at the Pozen Center, that mixes contemporary and electronic music with innovative performative features.

 Holland continues to produce online projects including The Chocolate Ear online music series, Symbiotica - A Cross-Cultural Mixup Vols.
 1 and 2 and other online recordings, The Nautilus, a video opera based on the 1916 silent film 20,000 Leagues Under the Sea, The Chicken and the Egg - A Collection of writings on Nature, Science, and Art, Curious: An Introduction to Big Ideas in Nature, Science, and Art, Quantum Wave Theory: A Model of Unity in Nature, and more.

 Published books include: The Nature of Music for the Performing Musician, Time,Sound Waves and Their Properties in the Surrounding Media, and Studies on the Human Ear.
 A book on the perception of music, 'The Musical Brain', is in preparation.

 Holland has published a variety of texts online, and has created performance texts designed to be read aloud, including Complete Short Texts for Speaking Voice, Strategies for Survival (with Complementary Music), and Facts of Life (with Complementary Music), all of which contain subjects related to nature, science and art.